 Located in the safe surroundings of a small town in southern Minnesota (70 km from the Minneapolis/St. Paul airport), St. Olaf offers a secure community in which to pursue a degree of higher learning.
 We typically enroll 150 or more international students each year, and the number is growing.
 You will find the college small enough to be a caring community, yet large enough to be diverse.

-At St. Olaf College, an international student is defined as someone who requires a student visa (F-1, J-1, etc.) to study in the U.S. Jenny Howenstine (write to her at email@example.com) works with international students as well as with American citizens living outside of the United States.
-Once you arrive at St. Olaf, you can look forward to working with an International Student Advisor and be involved with an active International Student organization.
+At St. Olaf an international student is defined as someone who requires a student visa (F-1, J-1, etc.) to study in the U.S. Jenny Howenstine (write to her at firstname.lastname@example.org) works with international students as well as with American citizens living outside of the United States.
+Once you arrive at St. Olaf, you can look forward to working with an international student advisor and be involved with an active International Student organization.
 To learn more about International Student Services, see the International Student Advisor site.